 Don’t reinvent the wheel!
-Use these highly effective and successful event marketing strategy examples to inspire your next campaign.
+Use these highly effective event marketing examples to inspire your next event campaign.

 How important is event marketing?
 According to PwC, the second largest professional services firm in the world, roughly $108 billion is spent on event marketing, also known as experiential marketing, in the United States every year.
 90% of nonprofits said that events were very important to their organizations.

-In this article, we’ll talk about event marketing examples you can use to create your next great campaign.
+In this article, go through eight event marketing examples you can use to create buzz and generate lots of attendees for your next event.

 What is event marketing?